Disney just posted a massive Twitter thread revealing ‘basically everything’ coming to Disney+

 — Disney+ (@disneyplus) October 14, 2019

-However, if you scroll down from that first tweet, you’ll see 30 more subtweets in the thread with each tweet showing the title card for one piece of content coming to Disney+.
-But when you get to the end of those 30 subtweets, you see there are 600 more subtweets in the Disney+ thread.
+However, if you scroll down from that first tweet, you’ll see 30 more tweets in the thread with each tweet showing the title card for one piece of content coming to Disney+.
+But when you get to the end of those 30 tweets, you see there are 600 additional tweets in the Disney+ thread.

 The Shaggy Dog (1959) pic.twitter.com/h6JLTl7eE6